greg-js/arch-wiki-md-repo/wiki/_content/english/Conky.md

 The `alignment` option is trivial, and `gap_X` option is the distance, in pixels, from the left border of your screen.

+The `xinerama_head` option might also need to be set.

 ### Do not minimize on Show Desktop

 **Using Compiz:** If the 'Show Desktop' button or key-binding minimizes Conky along with all other windows, start the Compiz configuration settings manager, go to "General Options" and uncheck the "Hide Skip Taskbar Windows" option.